-On Monday, Ugandan President Yoweri Museveni signed an anti-homosexuality bill into a law, which bans all homosexual acts, but also forces people to report those they know to be gay or face jail time.
+On Monday, Ugandan President Yoweri Museveni signed an anti-homosexuality bill into a law, which bans all homosexual acts, but also persons who know of homosexuals and don’t report them can be imprisoned.

 When the first draft of the bill came out, the death penalty was recommended for the sentencing of any homosexual act.
-Many thought that this was too brutal, so sentencing instead became life in prison, which can also be sentenced to people who fail to report gays they know to the police.
+Many thought that this was too brutal, so the recommended sentencing was brought down to life in prison, which can also be sentenced to people who know of homosexuals, and don’t report them.

 According to All Africa, Andrea Kampf from the German Institute for Human Rights said that, “There haven’t been that many prosecutions in Uganda or in the other countries – with the exception of Cameroon.
 For those who are directly affected, this means that they live in a climate of fear and stigmatization.
 For activists, this means threats of physical violence.”
 She says that the primary goal is to stop debate over the subject.

-Homosexuality is now illegal in 38 African countries, as the act was already considered taboo.
+Homosexuality is now illegal in 38 African countries.

 Photo Courtesy of WikiMedia Commons